Becoming a board member is a lifelong goal for many professionals. But attaining your first board seat can feel like a tall task.

 Base your value proposition on the industries you have worked in, the specific type of experience you have, the knowledge you have acquired, and the successes you have earned.

 For example, suppose you have spent most of your career in small startups from zero to a hundred million dollars in revenue.
-Even if that's what you do better than anyone else, that experience won't be appealing to a company that's trying to scale from five billion to 10 billion dollars.
+Even if that's what you do better than anyone else, that experience won't appeal to a company trying to scale from five billion to 10 billion dollars.
 So stick with what you know.

 Question #2: What skills do you have?

 You already have a requisite set of skills from your professional experience.
-It is crucial to know what those skills are and explain how you can leverage them for a board role.
+Knowing those skills is crucial and explaining how you can leverage them for a board role is crucial.